ufal/npfl101/training-marian-nmt/README.md

 Make sure to use the correct training files depending on your dataset choice: train.***.src and train.***.tgt.

-The above flags saved a model about every 5 minutes.
+The above flags saved a model about every 5 minutes  (too frequent, you will have too many models on your disk).
 In early stages of debugging, use --save-freq and --disp-freq of 100.
+For normal training, save ~every hour, e.g. ``--save-freq 10000``

 Use --devices 0 if you asked for just 1 GPU.